Skip to content

 Server streaming

 Same handler shape on both sides — IAsyncEnumerable<T> plus [EnumeratorCancellation].
 The difference is purely in how the contract is declared.
+For the generated-implementation path, the interface method simply returns IAsyncEnumerable<T> — see the Code-first codegen section above.

 Return IAsyncEnumerable<T> from the contract method. protobuf-net.Grpc recognises the return type as a server-streaming RPC and wires the transport for you.